camunda/camunda-docs-manual/site/src/documents/api-references/rest/job/put-activate-suspend-by-proc-def-key.html.md

   </tr>
   <tr>
     <td>suspended</td>
     <td>A <code>Boolean</code> value which indicates whether to activate or suspend all jobs with the given process definition key.
-When the value is set to <code>true</code>, then all jobs with the given process definition key will be suspended and when the value is set to <code>false</code>, then all jobs with the given process definition key will be activated.</td>
+When the value is set to <code>true</code>, all jobs with the given process definition key will be suspended and when the value is set to <code>false</code>, all jobs with the given process definition key will be activated.</td>
   </tr>
 </table>